spiral/docs/stempler/configuration.md

 Make sure to add `Spiral\Stempler\Bootloader\StemplerBootloader` to your application kernel.

 ## Configuration
-The stempler bridge comes pre-configured.
+The Stempler bridge comes pre-configured.
 To replace and alter the default configuration create file `app/config/views/stempler.php` with the following content:

 ```php